awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-prerequisites.md

 + If you want to use a custom deployment configuration for your deployment, create it before starting the deployment process\.
 For information, see [Create a Deployment Configuration with AWS CodeDeploy](deployment-configurations-create.md)\.

 ## Deployment Prerequisites on an EC2/On\-Premises Compute Platform<a name="deployment-prerequisites-server"></a>
 + For an in\-place deployment, create or configure the instances you want to deploy to\.
 For information, see [Working with Instances for AWS CodeDeploy](instances.md)\.
-For a blue/green deployment, you either have an existing Auto Scaling group to use as a template for your replacement environment, or you have one or more instances or Auto Scaling groups that you specify as your original environment\.
-For more information, see [Tutorial: Use AWS CodeDeploy to Deploy an Application to an Auto Scaling Group](tutorials-auto-scaling-group.md) and [Integrating AWS CodeDeploy with Auto Scaling](integrations-aws-auto-scaling.md)\.
+For a blue/green deployment, you either have an existing Amazon EC2 Auto Scaling group to use as a template for your replacement environment, or you have one or more instances or Amazon EC2 Auto Scaling groups that you specify as your original environment\.
+For more information, see [Tutorial: Use AWS CodeDeploy to Deploy an Application to an Amazon EC2 Auto Scaling Group](tutorials-auto-scaling-group.md) and [Integrating AWS CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.
 + Create an application that includes at least one deployment group\.
 For information, see [Create an Application with AWS CodeDeploy](applications-create.md) and [Create a Deployment Group with AWS CodeDeploy](deployment-groups-create.md)\.
 + Prepare the application revision that you want to deploy to the instances in your deployment group\.
 For information, see [Working with Application Revisions for AWS CodeDeploy](application-revisions.md)\.
 + If you want to use a custom deployment configuration for your deployment, create it before starting the deployment process\.
 For information, see [Create a Deployment Configuration with AWS CodeDeploy](deployment-configurations-create.md)\.